 About IDSPL

 IDSPL as a company provides the services to the Banks for setting up the POS Terminals at Merchant locations and provide the field support to the Merchants.
 IDSPL currently managing the cases manually using the excel files.
-Now IDSPL want to have a CRM System to digitize their business to ease the day to day activities and improve the efficiency of manpower.
+Now IDSPL want to have a CRM System to digitize their business to ease the day-to-day activities and improve the efficiency of manpower.

 Our understanding on existing IDSPL Setup